MEDSAGE: Enhancing Robustness of Medical Dialogue Summarization to ASR Errors with LLM-generated Synthetic Dialogues: MEDSAGE

 \subsection{Error Generation using In-context Learning}

 To generate synthetic noisy dialogues, we first use a specialised system prompt to instruct the LLMs about the error generation task.
 Later we form the in-context examples by pairing sentences from human-transcribed clean dialogues with their ASR-generated counterparts.
 These examples are subsequently provided to the LLMs to convey the characteristics of ASR errors that we are trying to mimic.
-An example query that illustrates our structure when prompting the noise-generating LLMs is displayed in the following colored box.
-As seen from the example, the clean sentences are given as inputs and the responses are expected to contain erroneous versions as if they were obtained through ASR models.
-The curly braces surrounding certain substrings are a part of our error tagging system, which is detailed later in Section \ref{sec:ctrl-gen}, and they denote which words or substrings are transcribed wrongly by the ASR models and how.
-For instance, in the example provided, the word ``Tylenol'' is wrongly transcribed as ``tie-and-all'', highlighting the common issue of ASR systems confusing tokens with similar pronunciation.
-Lastly, the input at the end contains the actual clean sentence that we aim to corrupt.
-The words to be corrupted are also indicated to the LLM through the use of curly braces.
+An example query that illustrates our structure when prompting the noise-generating LLMs is displayed in the following box.

 \textbf{\#\#\# Input:} yeah now i mean have you any have you noticed any kind of \textbf{\{}white spots\textbf{\}} on the back of your back of your \textbf{\{}throat\textbf{\}} or redness \\ \textbf{\#\#\# Response:} \\ \end{tcolorbox}